Job

 Activities:

-• Read portions of Job 36:22-30; chapters 37-41 and let the children draw their own interpretations of some of the things found in these verses.
+• Read portions of Job 36:22-30 and chapters 37-41 and let the children draw their own interpretations of some of the things found in these verses.

 • Be sure to review the memory verse from week 2 of this term—Philippians 4:11

-• Write the word TRUST along the side of the chalkboard/whiteboard or on a piece of paper.
+• Write the word TRUST along the chalkboard/whiteboard or on paper.
 Let the children make an acrostic about God.
 (T-ruth, R-ight, U-nderstanding, etc.)

 • Have the children sit in a circle and pass a soft object (stuffed toy or a bean bag) around the circle.
-The teacher (or a student you choose) can close her eyes and then clap her hands.
-Whoever is holding the object when the teacher claps her hands should tell one thing the Lord knows that we don’t.
+The teacher (or a student you choose) can close her eyes and clap her hands.
+Whoever is holding the object when the teacher claps her hands should tell one thing: the Lord knows that we don’t.
 Continue as many rounds as you want.
-Examples might be: God knows what we are thinking; God knows how many stars there are.
+Examples might be: God knows what we are thinking and how many stars there are.

 Other Online Resources: